writethedocs/www/docs/conf/portland/2022/cfp-email-templates.rst

 ::

-   Hi {speakers},
+   Hi {name},

    Just wanted to drop you all a quick note covering some logistics.
+Talks are pre-recorded again this year, we'd love to get those recordings from you before {{cfp.video_by}}.
+We do have a videographer who can help you record remotely, drop us a line if that is something you're interested in.
+We're finzalizing details on the live Q&A for each talk.

-   ○  I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) for you about your pronouns, interesting facts and name pronunciation.
+   ○  I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) about your pronouns, interesting facts, name pronunciation, and slack username.
 Please log in at {{cfp.url}} and answer those (although we'll only need them closer to the event).

-   ○ If you haven't done so already, please upload a speaker pic to your Pretalx account, it'll look so much better than the anonymous outline.
+   ○ If you haven't done so already, please upload a speaker pic to your Pretalx account while you're there, it'll look so much better than the anonymous outline.

    ○ Private speaker slack channel!
 If you're not on the slack already, [join the WTD slack]({{slack_join}}).
 Once you're signed up, or if you're already on there, ping me @plaindocs so I can add you to the private speaker channel.
 It contains all of our past speakers, who will be happy to offer advice or answer questions.

-   * [Speaker mentoring guidelines](https://www.writethedocs.org/organizer-guide/confs/cfp/#speaker-mentoring) -- let us know if you'd like to talk over your proposal or slide deck with a speaker from a previous year.
+   ○ [Speaker mentoring guidelines](https://www.writethedocs.org/organizer-guide/confs/cfp/#speaker-mentoring) -- let us know if you'd like to talk over your proposal or slide deck with a speaker from a previous year.

-   * While you're working on your talks, we'd love for you to check out our updated [Speaking Tips](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speaking-tips/) page!
+   ○ While you're working on your talks, we'd love for you to check out our updated [speaking tips](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speaking-tips/) page!
 It's got all sorts of details on talk format, tech specs, content guidelines, etc.

    Also, if you're ever in doubt about whether something you're writing would be appropriate or not, we'd like to refer you to our conference Code of Conduct, which asks that you refrain from any sexually suggestive or harassing language of any kind.
 Check it out in full, drop me a line if you have questions: http://www.writethedocs.org/code-of-conduct/